 I bought this book a couple of years ago on my way to Edinburgh, I was meant to read it on the 5-hour train journey but sleep got in the way!

 The book follows a man named Tom Hazard, he has a secret, he may look 41 but he had been alive for centuries.
 Tom suffers a rare medical condition that only few people in the world has, he must keep his secret to stay alive.
-The book is very fast paced and I found it hard to put down, it’s such an imaginative story that analyses love, time and inevitable change.
-I really loved it and would recommend it to anyone.
+The book is very fast-paced and I found it hard to put down, it’s such an imaginative story that analyses love, time and inevitable change.
+I loved it and would highly recommend.